Your questions answered

 What happens if I have an emergency - will you be able to get to me quickly?

-Yes, we always have our mobile phones on us and have three vets covering the Island.
+Yes, we always have our mobile phones on us and have four vets covering the Island.
 Routine appointments can always be reshuffled to accommodate emergencies, just like in a normal practice!

 How big is the mobile surgery and will you be able to access my premises?